Special offer

 Read our editorial guidelines

-What is a profit and loss statement used for?
+What are profit and loss statements used for?

 • Top- and low-earning revenue streams

-• Your business’s financial progress over a specific time period
+• The business’s financial progress over a specific time period

-• Your company’s salespatterns compared to industry trends
+• The company’s sales patterns compared to industry trends

-Typically, a profit and loss statement includes five main sections: income or revenue, COGS, general expenses, other income or expenses and net income.
+Typically, a profit and loss statement includes the following five main sections:

-Here’san example of a simple P and L statement:
+The following is an example of a simple P&L statement:

 PROFIT & LOSS